 An accused’s continued presence at the trial, to include the return of the findings and even the determination of a sentence, is not required and the accused is considered to have waived the right to be present whenever, after being initially present, the accused:

 (2) After being warned by the military judge that disruptive conduct will cause the accused to be removed from the courtroom, the accused continues to engage in conduct which justifies his exclusion from the courtroom.

 The prosecution has certain discovery obligations prior to arraignment.
 Military Rule of Evidence (M.R.E.)
 304(d) requires the prosecution, before arraignment, to “disclose to the defense the contents of all statements, oral or written, made by the accused that are relevant to the case, known to trial counsel, and within the control of the Armed Forces, and all evidence derived from such statements, that the prosecution intends to offer against the accused.”

 M.R.E.
 304(d) has two components.
 The rule first requires the prosecution to disclose the contents of all statements made by the accused that are relevant to the case and known to the trial counsel (prosecutor).
 Secondly, the prosecution must disclose “all evidence” derived from such statements if the prosecution intends to offer the evidence at trial.

 Protect Your Military Career and Freedom

 An accused’s arraignment and entry of pleas are important trial milestones.
 When your career, freedom, and future are on the line, you need an experienced law firm in your corner.
-The skilled and assertive attorneys at Military Justice Attorneys have successfully defended service members facing investigation, court-martial, and discipline for the most serious sexual assault offenses and will ensure that every avenue of defense is aggressively pursued on your behalf.
+The skilled and assertive attorneys at Military Justice Attorneys have successfully defended service members facing investigation, court-martial, and discipline for some of the most serious offenses under the UCMJ and will ensure that every avenue of defense is aggressively pursued on your behalf.
 Call us today at (843) 473-3665 or contact us online for a free consultation.